liloheinrich/ISIM/README.md

-# ISIM
-## Introduction to Sensors, Instrumentation, and Measurement (ISIM) Coursework
+# Introduction to Sensors, Instrumentation, and Measurement (ISIM) Coursework

 ISIM is a laboratory based first-year course at Olin College in which I built circuits and conducted experiments.